Sean Murphy Player Props: Braves vs. Mets

-Sean Murphy -- hitting .342 in his past 10 games -- will be in action for the Atlanta Braves against the New York Mets, with Max Scherzer on the mound, on June 7 at 7:20 PM ET.
+After hitting .333 with three doubles, two home runs, a walk and six RBI in his past 10 games, Sean Murphy and the Atlanta Braves take on the New York Mets (who will hand the ball to Justin Verlander) at 7:20 PM ET on Thursday.

-In his previous game he had a one-hit showing (1-for-4) against the Mets.
+In his most recent game, he hit a home run while going 1-for-4 against the Mets.

 Sean Murphy Game Info & Props vs. the Mets